$0 Alberta Foster Care Quick-Start Checklist

 The Two Systems: Separate Goals

 When a child is placed in foster care in Alberta, the Ministry of Children and Family Services develops a Plan of Care with one of several possible outcomes.
-Reunification with the birth family is the first and most common goal.
-Most children in care eventually return home.
+Reunification with the birth family is the primary goal for most children, but the permanency outcome depends on the circumstances of the case.

-When reunification is not achievable — because of chronic abuse, incapacity, or a birth parent's voluntary decision — the court may issue a Permanent Guardianship Order (PGO).
-This transfers permanent custody of the child to the Director of Children's Services.
+When reunification is not achievable and the court determines that the child cannot return safely, the court may issue a Permanent Guardianship Order (PGO).
+This transfers legal guardianship of the child to the Director of Children's Services.
 A child under a PGO is legally free to be adopted.

 Not all children in care reach this point.
 And for those who do, the timeline is not within a foster parent's control.